nddpj00/toolshare/README.md

 * The link is conditionally rendered based on the user being staff and logged in.
 * The links take you to an edit blog form.
 * The existing database information for the item is pre-filled in the fields.
+* Django @login_required decorator used to add additional protection against anonymous users or users without the admin rights accessing the data store directly.
-* Once completed and 'Update the article' button selected it update the database with the new information immediately.
+* Once completed and 'Update the article' button is selected it updates the database with the new information immediately.
 - <img align = "center" width = "300px" height = "200px" src = "readme_media/app_features/sharebear-readme-appfeatures-blog-edit.png">

 5. Delete Blog [CRU**D**]
 * If an authenticated staff member is logged in they can delete an article, via the delete link on the respective article's detail page or from the article card on the main article detail page.
 * The link is conditionally rendered based on the user being staff and logged in.
+* Django @login_required decorator used to add additional protection against anonymous users or users without the admin rights accessing the data store directly.
 * As an extra precaution against deleting an article in error, I've added a modal pop-up for the user to confirm.

 #### **Event App** ####